a-dev-mobile/turn_gen/README.md

     },
 ```

-After running the script, you will get all the paths to the files in one class:
+After running the script, you will get all the file paths in one class:

+#### Example

 ```dart
 //          --TURN_GEN--